 The County of San Diego assumes no responsibility arising from the use of this information.
 No warranty of any kind, expressed or implied, including but not limited to, the implied warranties of this merchantability and fitness for any particular purpose is made.
 It is the responsibility of the data recipient to determine that the level of accuracy meets the need of their application prior to making any judgments or decisions based on this information.

-You may request copies of Assessor Parcel Maps online, in person, or
+Assessor Parcel Maps can be bought online, in person, or by mail.

 Note: Certified copies may only be obtained of complete documents and not for individual pages.